Search Ashworth College

 Work Environment: Depending on the type of clinic, veterinary assistants may work non-traditional hours, including part-time, nights, weekends and holidays.
 Working in pet care can sometimes be stressful and emotionally draining, as employees routinely work with sick and injured animals.

 Training: Many employees prefer to hire veterinary assistants who have experience with animals.
 Training programs for veterinary assisting can help individuals prepare for their career and stand out among other job applicants.

 Of course, the most important thing for a veterinary assistant is compassion.
-According to a survey, over 63 percent of pet owners consider their animals as family members.
 It takes the right kind of person to provide loving and quality care to pets in need.
 Being a veterinary assistant is an important job and a rewarding one, too.